07 Jun A League of Your Own: 9 Ways to Attract Job Seekers in 2019

 Offering employees the chance to upgrade their skills is mutually beneficial.
 Studies show that companies who offer upskilling programs have an average of 24% higher profit margins!
 Training your staff for higher positions within the company not only shows your loyalty and dedication to them, but also means they’re more likely to stick with you longer.
 And that’s always a good thing!

 Staff assessments in the workplace are vital.
 Employees want to know how they’re doing, but traditional annual performance reviews are terrifying, and often not as helpful as they were once thought to be.
-Trends show companies are phasing them out, in favour of real-time recognition that is sometimes peer-based.
+Trends show companies are phasing them out, in favor of real-time recognition that is sometimes peer-based.
 Having ongoing performance reviews seems to be the wave of the future, and can help you better assess how your team is doing.

 Employees want to have their hard work acknowledged.
 They want to feel their role is important, because it is!